7 Chapter 7 – Manuevering

 COMBINED PLANE CHANGE

-To start to understand this maneuver, let us draw the velocities of this out and perform a little vector algebra.
+To start to understand this maneuver, let us draw the velocities of this out and perform a little vector algebra (Figure 12).
 We are going to focus on the combined burn instead of the first or second Hohmann burn, as you should already have the tools to determine that burn.

 On a side note, if you needed proof that this method is cheaper than performing a full Hohmann Transfer and then performing a Simple plane change, let us look at the triangle that combines all of these sides.
 If we recall the identity from geometry, that the sum of the two shorter sides of a triangle is greater than the longer side, we can see that no matter what, the burn of the combined plane change is going to be less than the sum of the Simple plane change burn and the second Hohmann Transfer burn.
-In mathematical terms:
+This is shown in Equation 31:

-Combining all of this together and eliminating some unnecessary vectors, we are left with the following vector addition:
+Combining all of this together and eliminating some unnecessary vectors, we are left with the following vector addition (Figure 14):

-Using the law of cosines to get an equation almost solving for the combined burn, we get:
+Using the law of cosines to get an equation almost solving for the combined burn, we get Equation 32:

 Again, exactly like the Simple plane change, theta is dependent on what COE is being changed to, either inclination or RAAN.
-The change in either one can be used as theta in the equation:
+The change in either one can be used as theta in the equation (34):

 Just like the Simple plane change, the maneuver must be performed above the equator for inclination and above the north or south pole for RAAN.